Angel Island (California): Ecology

 The island's native plant communities include coastal grassland and coastal scrub, mostly on the island's south- and west-facing slopes and ridge tops, and evergreen woodland – predominantly of Coast Live Oak (Quercus agrifolia), bay (Umbellularia californica), toyon (Heteromeles arbutifolia), and madrone (Arbutus menziesii), with California Hazelnut (Corylus cornuta) and Western Sword Fern (Polystichum munitum) in the understory – on the eastern and northern portions of the island sheltered from the westerly winds from the Golden Gate.

 It is thought that the Coast Miwoks used regular fires to expand the grassland and shrublands at the expense of the woodlands.
+Commodities from continents worldwide have seamlessly merged into the environment through livestock transportation and Spanish missionaries' seed cultivation.
 The grasslands and shrublands provided edible seeds and bulbs, and supported larger numbers of deer and small game.

 The Angel Island Mole, Scapanus latimanus insularis, is a subspecies of broad-footed mole endemic to Angel Island.

 The military had planted 24 acres of Bluegum Eucalyptus (Eucalyptus globulus) on the island for windbreaks, beautification, timber, and erosion control.
 By the mid-1980s, the area covered by eucalyptus had expanded to 86 acres.
 In the 1980s, California State Parks undertook environmental studies to remove most of the Eucalyptus from the island, in order to restore native flora and reduce fire danger.
 The proposal generated controversy and received much local media coverage, and was approved to begin in 1990.
 Eucalyptus were removed from 80 acres between 1990 and 1997, and nursery-grown native plants were planted in the cleared areas.
 Six acres of historically significant eucalyptus trees were retained.